 Excluding a page from menus will prevent it from being added to a menu that is using the auto-add feature.

 If you enable the search engine metadata generation in the site settings, the page settings will show an additional section, where you can override the global settings.

 If you enable social sharing, the additional section will show the cover image for the current page, when it’s shared on social media.

 The page alignment controls how the page layout is displayed in the browser when the window is larger than the layout, and it defaults to center.

-The pattern can have a fixed position, which prevents the background from scrolling with the the page.
+The built-in patterns from subtlepatterns.com and the custom patterns can have a fixed position, which prevents the background from scrolling with the page.
 It's also possible to specify the pattern scale with a slider and apply a blur effect.